danielpoe/flamingo-myshop-example/Readme.md

     fakeservice:
       enabled: true
 ```
-The first line sets disables the session cookie secure mode - this is required for local testing.
+The first line disables the session cookie secure mode - this is required for local testing.
 The rest configures the Flamingo Commerce product module and enables a dummy adapter that provides two fake products for testing purposes.

 You can now successfully start the application and try that out: